tmb5cg/Fifa-Autobidder/README.md

 If there are any errors, such as 'missing xyz module', simply ```pip install [xyz]```.
 Feel free to post an issue on this Repository or Discord.

 For any other errors, it is likely your system's Python interpreter which can be a huge headache.
-See [*Troublehoosting*](#troubleshooting) below.
+See [*Troubleshooting*](#troubleshooting) below.

 ## Running the bot